sushilsridhar/cs-fundamentals/lld/Design.md

 <ins>Step 1:</ins>
-Gather requirements - ask questions and clarify the requirements, box requirements to a minimium as possible Interviewer expectations
+Gather requirements - ask questions and clarify the requirements, box core requirements to a minimium as possible
+Interviewer expectations

 what problem statement is the system solving?